 Les Elephants Bizarres is a Romanian indie electro synthpop band.
 Since its inception in 2007, the band’s line-up has included Stefan Matei (vocals).
-In 2014 they were joined by Enver Mamut (guitar) and Tudor Amarandei (synth / keyboard), later in 2017 Alexandru Badea (drums) and in 2018 Mario Nichiforescu (bass) completed the current band structure.
+In 2017 they were joined by Alexandru Badea (drums) and in 2018 by Mario Nichiforescu (bass).
+In 2020 Andrei Petrache (keyboard) and Paul Bonghez (guitar) completed the current band structure.

 Is the breakthrough year for Les Elephants Bizarres.
 The launch of their second album, “Zoologic”, gathered hundreds of fans in one of the most popular live music venues in Bucharest and was broadcast live world wide on Deezer.

 The band was invited to perform at major live music festivals in Romania (including Jazz In The Park – Cluj and ZileleBucurestiului – Bucharest) and opened for two major artists: Billy Idol (Cluj) and James Blunt (Cluj).
 World renown brands such as Pepsi, ORANGE, Red Bull, VANS, Touborg, and Grolsch chose to associate their image with Les Elephants Bizarres.
 “Necunoscut” is featured on the Groslch “The Jar” TV spot.

 Les Elephants Bizarres won the 2014 Best Alternative Band Award from the prestigious SUNETE Music Magazine and was elected by an international marketing and trend analists panel to perform at Forbes Cool Brands Gala, thus confirming its position atop Romania’s independent music movement.